libtcod/libtcod/docs/guides/getting-started.rst

 Getting Started
 ===============

+This code example does not go into setting up libtcod as a dependency.
+You can setup libtcod by using `this template project <https://github.com/HexDecimal/libtcod-vcpkg-template>`_, or by installing libtcod via `Vcpkg <https://github.com/microsoft/vcpkg>`_.

 Here is a simple example of setting up a libtcod context in C++ without using deprecated functions.